gsum/cyh_exercise_fe/README.md

 I have implemented very basic things only because of time contraints.
 We can add testings, litings and other things to make this version robust.

+### Packages used
+1. `dotenv`: so that we can extract environmental variables.
+2. `react-router-dom`: so that we can use routes.

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.